top of page

 carb efficient metabolizer.png

-1. Carb-Efficient Metabolizer™ - “Agrarian Adapted” (~25-35%)
+1. Carb-Efficient Metabolizer™ - “Agrarian Adapted” (~25-35% of the population)

 Best suited for: High-carb, low-fat diets.